NRCHKB/node-red-contrib-homekit-docker/README.md

 mkdir node-red-homekit
 ```

-8) Run the Docker run command to deploy the `nrchkb/node-red-homekit` image as a container and where the container `/data` directory is binded to the `/home/pi/node-red-homekit` directory on your Raspberry PI.
+8) Run the Docker run command to deploy the `nrchkb/node-red-homekit` image as a container and where the container `/data` directory is bound to the `/home/pi/node-red-homekit` directory on your Raspberry PI.

 ```bash
 docker run -d --net=host -v ~/node-red-homekit:/data --restart always -e TZ=Europe/Amsterdam -e DEBUG=NRCHKB:* --name node-red-homekit nrchkb/node-red-homekit